jwfh/homepage/README.md

 # About

 In 2015, I first touched web development with a small Wordpress site at [jwfh.ca](https://jwfh.ca) that I hosted on a VPS &mdash; web server and database management done by yours truly.
 At this point the site's focus was as a blog.
 I wanted some way to share various things I had learned through self-teaching.
 Many posts were of a tutorial nature.
-I wrote about managing enterprise Windows deployments &mdash; often with a focus on security &mdash; as this is where my interests primarily were at the time.
+I wrote about managing enterprise Windows deployments &mdash; often with a focus on automation or security &mdash; as this is where my interests primarily were at the time.

 In 2017, I unpublished the blog as it had become neglected as interests changed and academic life in post-secondary required a more significant time committment.